cloudflare/embed-box/docs/new-targets.md

 Unlike the usual project style, `static` attributes require a semicolon after each declaration.

 - `id` is a unique, dashes-between-words identifier.
+- `policy` is the used to determine whether the target can render given the [EmbedBox's options](http://embedbox.io/#targets).
 - `label` is the human readable identifier.
 - `versions` is an array of objects for each supported version.